AAkshayRajSingh/nthlevelfriend/README.md

 # nthlevelfriend

+In this project we are working on knowing the nth level friends or the connections in a network using a breadth first search and the Ne04j.

 ## Setup
 First Install neo4j into your system https://neo4j.com/
 Then create a graph database into it by giving the cyher queries.

+Connect the neo4j Driver with the python

 Now open the jupyter notebook and select a created nthlevelnodes file and execute cells